huangyh45/PhyloAln_manu/README.md

 - run_commands.sh: the commands of the analyses of the dataset
 - speciestree.rooted.tre: phylogeny of PhyloAln result alignments
 #### UCE
-Data and scripts used in the analyses of the dataset of turtle ultraconserved elements (UCEs).
+Data and scripts used in the analyses of the dataset of turtle ultraconserved elements (UCEs) to evaluate the applicability of PhyloAln on nucleotide datasets such as UCEs.
 Raw data source: Crawford, et al. 2015.
 Molecular Phylogenetics and Evolution 83:250-257.  http://doi.org/10.1016/j.ympev.2014.10.021
 Files and directories:
 - all.fasta: the downloaded UCE matrix from Crawford, et al. (2015)